 - application forms

-- from your passport and driving licence details
+- from your passport and driving licence or other identity documents

 - forms completed by you at the start or during your employment